NLnetLabs/unbound-manual/source/getting-started/installation.rst

 Testing
 =======

-A simple test to determine if the install went correctly is to invoke the :command:`unbound` with the :option:`-h` option, which is the "help" option.
-This shows the options that can be used with the command, as well as proving that the install was successful.
+A simple test to determine if the installation was successful is to invoke the :command:`unbound` command with the :option:`-V` option, which is the "version" option.
+This shows the version and build options used, as well as proving that the install was successful.

 .. code-block:: bash

-    unbound -h
+    unbound -V

 If all the previous steps were successful we can continue to configuring our Unbound instance.